azuyalabs/yasumi/README.md

 The tests are organized in some test suites to make testing a bit more easier:

 * Base        : For testing the base functionality of Yasumi
 * Japan       : For separately testing the Japan Holiday Provider
-* Netherlands: For separately testing the Netherlands Holiday Provider
+* Netherlands : For separately testing the Netherlands Holiday Provider
 * Belgium     : For separately testing the Belgium Holiday Provider
 * USA         : For separately testing the USA Holiday Provider
 * Italy       : For separately testing the Italy Holiday Provider
 * France      : For separately testing the France Holiday Provider
 * Spain       : For separately testing the Spain Holiday Provider
 * Denmark     : For separately testing the Denmark Holiday Provider
 * Norway      : For separately testing the Norway Holiday Provider
 * Sweden      : For separately testing the Sweden Holiday Provider
 * Finland     : For separately testing the Finland Holiday Provider

 Basic Usage